Hillsboro Hops

 The Hillsboro Hops are a Minor League Baseball team in the northwest United States, located in Hillsboro, Oregon, a city in the Portland metropolitan area.
-The Hops are members of the Northwest League as an affiliate of the Arizona Diamondbacks.
-They play their home games at Ron Tonkin Field, which opened in 2013.
+The Hops are members of the Northwest League and are the High-A affiliate of the Arizona Diamondbacks.
+They play their home games at Hillsboro Ballpark (formerly Ron Tonkin Field), which opened in 2013.

 History

 As early as 2011, the Yakima Bears, a team of the Northwest League in Yakima, Washington, started exploring options to relocate after a lack of progress on a new ballpark to replace their below-standard Yakima County Stadium and to escape a declining local economy.
 Following a failed proposal to move to Vancouver, Washington, the team received an offer to move to Hillsboro, Oregon, in June 2012, with plans to start play in 2013.
 The city and team reached a deal, with city council approval on June 5, and approval by the league and the franchise on June 8.
 The city signed the agreement with the team on June 26, with approval by Major League Baseball coming in August.
 Groundbreaking for a new 4,500-seat stadium took place on September 21, and the team's name, Hillsboro Hops, was announced on October 16.
 The Hops replaced the Triple-A Portland Beavers of the Pacific Coast League, who relocated to Tucson at the end of the 2010 season.
 The Portland area went without minor league baseball in 2011 and 2012.

 The Hillsboro Hops' first game was played on the road against the Salem-Keizer Volcanoes on June 14, 2013, a 3–2 loss.
 Ryan Gebhardt had the team's first hit and Brian Billigen earned the first RBI.
 Their first win came on June 17 in the Hillsboro Ballpark home opener against the Eugene Emeralds.
 The inaugural home opener was attended by a sellout 4,710 fans, who watched Jordan Parr hit the first home run in the Hops' history.